mesopelagique/SelectPictureFormMacro/README.md

 - if line stroke width is more than one, maybe not all will be shown
 - image are not resized yet according to 4d config

-## Create rectangle from object bounds
+## New rectangle from object bounds

 Allow to create a rectangle with same dimension of selected object

+## Reveal on disk

+If select an image and image exists show it on disk (opening the finder on macOS)

+## Clean images

+Remove all images from form images/ folder that are not used in objects (ie. button `icon` or image `picture`)

 ## Other components